-The phrase File Import refers to the act of taking a non-native DBT file and bringing it into DBT.
-There are many different filetypes that DBT can import.
-Of these, the most important is Microsoft Word.
+The phrase file import refers to the act of taking a non-native DBT file and bringing it into DBT for editing and producing braille.
+There are many different file types that DBT can import.
+Of these, the most common is Microsoft Word.

-If you want to import files into DBT for languages other than English, there are few alternatives beyond Microsoft Word or Open Office files.
-This page of information is organized so that all the information about languages other than English is at the end.
+If you want to import files into DBT for languages other than English, there are few alternatives beyond Microsoft Word and Open Office files.
+This topic is organized so that all the information about languages other than English is at the end.

-The above is the File, Open dialogue.
-The first line says DBT Files (*.dxp, *.dxb).
-Duxbury opens your Duxbury print files (*.dxp) and your Duxbury braille files (*.dxb).
-Since this is a discussion about importing files from non-DBT sources, we will skip any discussion of opening existing DBT files.
+The picture above is the File, Open dialogue.
+The pull-down menu near the bottom that shows All Files (*.*) allows you to select different file types.
+The first line of this pull-down menu says DBT Files (*.dxp, *.dxb).
+DBTopens your Duxbury print files (*.dxp) and your Duxbury braille files (*.dxb).
+Since this is a discussion about importing files from non-DBT sources, it skips any discussion of opening existing DBT files.

 DBT File Import: Word Documents (*.doc, *docx)

-This section deals with files written in the English language.
-See the section labeled Languages Other than English if you need information about Languages other than English.
+Note: This section deals with files written in the English language.

 Importing Word 97, 2003, 2007, 2010, 2013, and 2016 Files